2026 Indianapolis 500: Testing and Rookie Orientation

+Mick Schumacher is one of four rookies entered.
+His father Michael Schumacher won the U.S. Grand Prix at Indy five times.

-Rookie rules for the Indianapolis 500 include the mandate that a driver pass a supervised high-speed oval test before he/she is allowed to participate in the official Rookie Orientation Program (ROP) at the Indianapolis Motor Speedway.
-Approved venues for the initial high-speed oval track test include Texas Motor Speedway, Homestead–Miami Speedway, and a few other select venues.
+Rookie rules for the Indianapolis 500 included the mandate that a driver pass a supervised high-speed oval test before he/she is allowed to participate in the official Rookie Orientation Program (ROP) at the Indianapolis Motor Speedway.
+Approved venues for the initial high-speed oval track test included Texas Motor Speedway, Homestead–Miami Speedway, and a few other select venues.

-The Rookie Orientation Program at Indianapolis consists of three phases.
-For phase 1, each driver is required to complete ten laps between 205–210 mph, while demonstrating satisfactory car control, proper racing line, and safe interaction with other cars on the circuit.
-The laps do not have to be consecutive.
-Phase 2 is fifteen laps between 210–215 mph, and phase 3 is fifteen laps over 215 mph.
-Veteran drivers that have not competed in an IndyCar oval race since the previous year's Indy 500 are required to take a refresher test.
-The refresher test consists of phase 2 and phase 3 of the aforementioned rookie test.
+The Rookie Orientation Program at Indianapolis consisted of three phases.
+For phase 1, each driver was required to complete ten laps between 205–210 mph, while demonstrating satisfactory car control, proper racing line, and safe interaction with other cars on the circuit.
+The laps did not have to be consecutive.
+Phase 2 was fifteen laps between 210–215 mph, and phase 3 was fifteen laps over 215 mph.
+Veteran drivers that had not competed in an IndyCar oval race since the previous year's Indy 500 were required to take a refresher test.
+The refresher test consisted of phase 2 and phase 3 of the aforementioned rookie test.

 Testing – October 2025

-On October 20–21, 2025, the Speedway organized private testing. Álex Palou (Ganassi) and Pato O'Ward (Arrow McLaren) participated in tire tests for Firestone, including evaluating the newly repaved section of track to remove Turn 2 bumps.
+On October 20–21, 2025, the Speedway organized private testing. Álex Palou (Ganassi) and Pato O'Ward (Arrow McLaren) participated in tire tests for Firestone, including evaluating the newly repaved section of track to remove bumps in turn 2.
 A new tire compound was developed in order to address weight balance issues stemming from the hybrid system first used at the Speedway in 2025.
-Alexander Rossi (ECR) and Takuma Sato (RLLR) tested brake and damper components for speedway-specific braking systems (used at Indianapolis and Nashville, which in 2026 will be a 400-mile race).
+Alexander Rossi (ECR) and Takuma Sato (RLLR) tested brake and damper components for speedway-specific braking systems (used at Indianapolis and Nashville).

+Rookie oval tests

+The series hosted a high-speed oval rookie evaluation test at Nashville Superspeedway on November 6, 2025.
+Two drivers participated: Dennis Hauger (Coyne) and Caio Collet (Foyt).
+No incidents were reported.
+Both drivers completed their evaluations and were approved to take the Rookie Orientation Program at the April Open Test at Indianapolis.

+Rahal Letterman Lanigan Racing conducted a private oval evaluation test for rookie driver Mick Schumacher at Homestead–Miami Speedway on February 4, 2026.
+Schumacher, guided by driver coach Ryan Briscoe, took his first laps on an oval, completing 97 laps without incident.
+He posted a top lap of 194 mph.

+Open Test Day 1 — Tuesday April 28

+Conor Daly (pictured in 2023) was fastest on Day 1 of the Open Test.

+The first day of open testing was scheduled for April 28.
+After a five-minute period for install laps, the track was first made available for veterans from 10:05 a.m. to 12 p.m.
+Rookie Orientation and Refresher Tests took place from 12 p.m. to 2 p.m.
+The track was then open to all cars from 2 p.m. to 6 p.m.